U1030/Pipeline-Preprocessing-of-Radiomic-Data/README.md

 ```

-### Step 1 : Tidying files into folders with following architecture :

-Patient_ID -->
-              Time -->
-                      Serie ID

-input : path to patient data

-NOTE : assumes data is arranged in folder by patient

 ### Step 2 : Deleting CT series with no corresponding RTSRUCT files and folders that are empty after doing so